 During the election of 1912, Democratic candidate Woodrow Wilson included plans for banking and currency reform on his platform.
 After he was elected and entered the White House, he made this reform one of his top priorities.
-He sought to find a middle ground between the needs of the Republicans and the Democrats.
+He sought to find a middle ground between the Republicans and Democrats.
 The act was introduced to the house in August 1913 and signed into law by President Wilson that December 23.

-The Federal Reserve Act of 1913 gave private banks control of the 12 regional Federal Reserve Banks but placed controlling interest in a central board selected by the president, with Senate approval.
+The Federal Reserve Act of 1913 gave private banks control of the 12 regional Federal Reserve Banks but placed controlling interest in a central board, selected by the president with Senate approval.
 The plan went into effect in 1915, later playing a major role in financing the Allied and American war efforts.

 The Federal Reserve Act set the framework and guidelines for the nation's banks, credit, and money supply that we still use today.
-Commonly known as the "Fed," this independent by F. Graham Cootes. governmental agency manages the country's supply of money and credit.
+Commonly known as the "Fed," this independent governmental agency manages the country's supply of money and credit.
 The Fed also provides various financial services for the federal government and the banking system and issues our paper money.